 Will my tuition fees be discounted?

-I live in University accommodation.
-What if I want to go home?
+I was living in University accommodation but I’ve gone home.
 Can I get a refund?

 For students living in University accommodation, the University will honour the terms of the occupational licence agreements and student accommodation will remain open for those students who are unable to travel home.
 We understand that many students have taken the decision to leave their University accommodation during the period of online study and the University is amenable to them choosing to do so.

-We have confirmed that the Student Loan Company will continue to pay maintenance loans for the Spring 2020 term to UK undergraduate students.
-Given these exceptional circumstances, for those students who have vacated their accommodation prior to the start of the Spring term (6 April) or term 2 for Medical students (4 May), they will not be liable for their accommodation fees for that term.
-Students who have vacated their accommodation should ensure that they get in touch with the Accommodation office (firstname.lastname@example.org) by Friday 3 April to confirm their intentions for next term.
-The Accommodation office will require this written confirmation of your intentions and the return of keys wherever possible, to enable the refund to be considered.
-We appreciate that there may be some students who have already left their accommodation and are unable to return to remove belongings; again please get in touch with the Accommodation office to discuss.
+We have confirmed that the Student Loan Company will continue to pay maintenance loans for the spring 2020 term to UK undergraduate students.
+Given these exceptional circumstances, for those students who have vacated their accommodation prior to the start of the spring term (6 April) or term 2 for Medical students (4 May), they will not be liable for their accommodation fees for that term.
+Students who have vacated their accommodation should ensure that they get in touch with the Accommodation office (email@example.com) who will require written confirmation and the return of keys wherever possible to enable the refund request to be considered.

 I live in privately rented accommodation.
 What if I want to go home?
 Can I get a refund?